The Financial Architecture of Greek Shipping: Fifteen Public Companies, One Global Industry

 Greek shipowners control approximately 20 per cent of the world's commercial fleet by deadweight tonnage — by far the largest national share — and fifteen of those companies are publicly listed on NYSE or NASDAQ, giving investors direct equity exposure to the maritime cycle.

-The combined market capitalisation of these fifteen groups, spanning dry bulk, tanker, container, and gas carrier segments, fluctuates between $15 billion and $25 billion depending on freight conditions.
-Their share prices move closely with the Baltic Dry Index and its segment sub-indices — the BCI for Capesize, the BPI for Panamax, the BSI for Supramax — which act as the primary pricing benchmarks for charter rate cycles.
+The combined market capitalisation of these twenty groups, spanning dry bulk, tanker, container, and gas carrier segments, fluctuates between $15 billion and $25 billion depending on freight conditions.
+Their share prices move closely with dry bulk and tanker freight-rate cycles across the Capesize, Panamax, and Supramax segments, which set the pricing backdrop for charter revenue.

 Ship finance underpins the entire structure.
 Senior bank debt, typically at 60–70 per cent loan-to-vessel-value, is priced at SOFR plus a margin of 175–350 basis points, with 10–15 year amortisation schedules.
 Greek commercial banks — Piraeus, Alpha, Eurobank — compete alongside Norwegian lenders, Asian leasing houses, and private credit funds for mandates.
 EDGAR filings with the SEC provide quarterly transparency into fleet age, charter coverage, and debt covenants.

-SHIPFINANCE.GR tracks all fifteen listed companies in real time, monitoring their EDGAR filings, charter announcements, financing transactions, and M&A activity.
-The Baltic indices and SOFR data on this page are the same numbers the treasury desks of these companies watch each morning.
+SHIPFINANCE.GR tracks all twenty listed companies in real time, monitoring their EDGAR filings, charter announcements, financing transactions, and M&A activity.
+The SOFR data on this page reflects the same numbers the treasury desks of these companies watch each morning.